sharismlab/Pyweibo/README.md

     python pyweibo.py api -a RT -u http://www.weibo.com/2820349024/zfGX5f0bN

 You can also use use the bash wrapper on Linux system

     $ /bin/pyweibo

-## Install

-You should create a config file and input your weibo credentials :

-    cp settings.py.copy settings.py
-    # fill username and password

 ## Notes